flowtrader2016/remote-mcp-server/README.md

 A remote MCP server that provides access to 4000+ security articles with advanced search capabilities, deployed on Cloudflare Workers with Containers for high-performance search.

+## 🚨 CRITICAL: Docker Desktop MUST be Running!
+**Before ANY deployment or local testing, ensure Docker Desktop is running:**
+- Mac: Look for the whale icon in your menu bar (should be solid, not greyed out)
+- Windows: Check system tray for Docker whale icon
+- Linux: Run `docker ps` to verify Docker daemon is running

 ## Features

 - 🔍 **Advanced Search**: Query 4000+ security articles across 40+ fields